Meeting Time: November 19, 2020 at 4:00pm EST

 • 3788201661190730

-Youseff Baddar almost 4 years ago
+Youseff Baddar about 4 years ago

 The right for those accused of any crime to face their accusers is protected by both the 6th amendment of the US Constitution and the 10th amendment of the Ohio State Constitution.
 You cannot face a camera in court, nor should a camera carry the same judicial weight as sworn testimony of law enforcement as this ordinance would allow.
 Aside from the constitutionality of this ordinance, money and not safety is the main motivator here, and where money is the motivator corruption is sure to follow.